TxJson/SpaceFortress/README.md

 # Spaceshooter

-# Spaceshooter

-A simple project to prepare for the University by getting familiar with the python programming language.
+A simple project to prepare for University by getting familiar with the python programming language.

 ## Cloning
 If you are too clone this project, here is the simple commands.